Andrij Dobriansky: Career

 Dobriansky made his professional singing debut with the Philadelphia Lyric Opera Company on November 10, 1964.
 He performed the role of Jake Wallace, a traveling camp minstrel, in Puccini's La fanciulla del West.
 The following year, he was selected from among 1,300 singers to sing with the Metropolitan Opera National Company.
-For several years he would tour more than a dozen cities throughout the United States annually, some for engagements of only one night, alongside other up-and-coming singers.
+For several years he toured more than a dozen cities throughout the United States annually, some for engagements of only one night, alongside other up-and-coming singers.
 Dobriansky made his Metropolitan Opera Company debut in on 11 February 1970 once again in Puccini's La fanciulla del West, this time in the role of the miner Happy.
 His repertoire of comprimario roles led to his becoming a staple in the Met roster.
 His long career at the Met included the Met premieres of Les mamelles de Tirésias (1981), Verdi's I vespri siciliani (1974), the world premiere of The Ghosts of Versailles (1991), as well as in new Met stagings of Khovanshchina (1985), Arabella (1983), Prodaná nevěsta (1978), Gianni Schicchi (1974), La fille du régiment (1972), Werther (1971), and Der Freischütz (1971).
 He can be heard on many archived Metropolitan Opera broadcasts and telecasts, including the company's first pay-per-view broadcast of its gala performance celebrating the 25th Anniversary of the Metropolitan Opera House at Lincoln Center.

 Dobriansky was also an art song recitalist and oratorio soloist.
 He performed with many symphony orchestras and opera companies, including the Seattle Opera, the Boston Opera, the Newport Music Festival, the Berkshire Opera, and the Chautauqua Music Festival.
 His final operatic performance was on January 6, 1996, performing the role of Ivan in Strauss' Die Fledermaus.